2008 Wimbledon Championships – Women's singles

 Defending champion Venus Williams defeated her sister Serena Williams in the final, 7–5, 6–4 to win the ladies' singles tennis title at the 2008 Wimbledon Championships.
 It was her fifth Wimbledon title and seventh and last major singles title overall.
 Venus did not lose a set during the tournament, the second time she did so at a major.

 Ana Ivanovic, Jelena Janković, Maria Sharapova and Svetlana Kuznetsova were in contention for the world No. 1 singles ranking.
 Ivanovic retained the top ranking despite losing in the third round to Zheng Jie.
 Janković, Sharapova and Kuznetsova also lost in the first four rounds, marking the first time in history that none of the top four seeds advanced to the quarterfinals.

 Zheng went on to reach the semifinals, the first Chinese player to do so at a singles major, and the first wild card to reach the Wimbledon women's singles semifinals.
 Zheng's win over Ivanovic made her, as the world No. 133, the lowest-ranked player to defeat a reigning world No. 1; this record would be broken only two months later by Julie Coin at the 2008 US Open, who also defeated Ivanovic.
 Tamarine Tanasugarn was the first Thai player to reach a major singles quarterfinal.

+This tournament marked the first Wimbledon appearance of Petra Kvitová, who would go on to win twice at this major.